Conversion between LinkAhead data models, JSON schema, and XLSX (and vice versa)

 • IGNORE: This row is ignored.
 It can be used for explanatory texts or layout.

 • COL_TYPE: Typically the first row that is not IGNORE.
-It indicates the row that defines the type of columns (FOREIGN, SCALAR, LIST, IGNORE).
-This row may occur only once.
+It indicates the row that defines the type of columns (FOREIGN, SCALAR, LIST, MULTIPLE_CHOICE, IGNORE).
+This row must occur exactly once per sheet.

 • PATH: Indicates that the row is used to define the path within the JSON.
 These rows are typically hidden for users.